In 2020, you might have heard your favorite influencers talking about a mysterious new social media app called Clubhouse.

 "This past week, two million people around the world—musicians, scientists, creators, athletes, comedians, parents, entrepreneurs, stock traders, non-profit leaders, authors, artists, real estate agents, sports fans, and more—came to Clubhouse to talk, learn, laugh, be entertained, meet and connect.
 It’s the most exciting thing we’ve ever been a part of," wrote the Clubhouse team in a Jan.
 24 blog post.

-Why Most of Us are Just Learning About Clubhouse
+Why Many Marketers Are Just Learning About Clubhouse

 Just hearing about Clubhouse now?
 You aren’t alone.